 Resist saying any statements meant to hurt back at them because while they might be true, they’re cruel and will only add fuel to an already burning fire.

 End with something positive such as I wish you all success in your future or I’m really proud of everything you’ve accomplished.
-Endings aren’t easy, but there is some comfort knowing that they don’t have to be hard on everyone involved.
+Endings aren’t easy, but there is some comfort in knowing that they don’t have to be hard on everyone involved.

 There’s no right way to say goodbye; sometimes all you can do is hope for a graceful exit and move forward with your life, leaving the past behind forever.